 - Monitoring Training and Recovery Processes in Elite Sport

 - Work-based Project

 The masters degree programme offers a supportive, student-centered environment and ensures the highest quality research-informed teaching.

 Assessment methods include exams, essays, critical review, presentation, scientific report writing, athlete reports, e-portfolio, proposal, student-led projects and a dissertation.

-- You will need at least a 2.1 Honours degree or equivalent in a Sport Science related discipline
+- At least a 2.2 honours degree or equivalent in a sport science or related discipline

 - Or substantial experience within the strength and conditioning field

 - EU and international students need IELTS 6.0 overall (no less than 5.5 in any band) or equivalent.